kovzol/lego-linkages/README.md

 the sheet of paper and the beam than the G2 type, but assembling the linkage should be performed more carefully.
 For the [Parallelograms](#parallelograms) it may be useful to insert the refill first in the connector peg as deeply as possible, and only then put the peg in the beam downside-up.
 For the other ones an upside-down insertion should work.
+Note that A2 type refills can provide a certain backlash in their vertical motion.
+Make sure you get familiar with their use before presenting a linkage that is based on A2.
+Otherwise the drawings could be quite inaccurate.

 Some linkages contain one or more 1x1 beams that was recently introduced by LEGO and may be missing from most basic sets.
 These parts are not absolutely required, but using